-- Have a change in your bowel habits such as diarrhea, constipation, or stools that appear abnormal.
+- Have a change in your bowel habits such as diarrhea, constipation, or abnormal stools.

-The main symptom of Gardner syndrome is having multiple growths in the colon.
+The main symptom of Gardner syndrome has multiple growths in the colon.
 The growths are also known as polyps.
 Although the number of growths varies, they can be in the hundreds.

-In addition to growths in the colon, additional teeth can develop, along with bone tumors in the skull.
+In addition to growths in the colon, other teeth can develop, along with bone tumors in the skull.

-Another common symptom of Gardner syndrome is cysts, which can form under the skin in various parts of the body.
+Another common symptom of Gardner syndrome is cysts, which can form under the skin in various body parts.

 Fibroids and epithelial cysts are common.
 People with the syndrome are also at a much higher risk of colon cancer.